TITLE 8 SOCIAL SERVICES

 B. A home will notify parents or guardians in writing of any incident, including notifiable illnesses that have threatened the health or safety of children in the home.
-Incidents include, but are not limited to, those listed in Subsection A. of 184.108.40.206 NMAC.
+The provider shall ensure that it obtains parent or guardian signatures on all incident reports within 24 hours of the incident.
+The provider shall immediately notify the parent or guardian in the event of any head injury.
+Incidents include, but are not limited to, those listed in Subsection A of 220.127.116.11 NMAC.

 C. Incident reports involving suspected child abuse and neglect must be reported immediately to children’s protective services and local law enforcement.
 The registered authority follows written protocols/procedures for the prioritization, tracking, investigation and reporting of incidents, as outlined in the complaint investigation protocol and procedures.

 [18.104.22.168 NMAC - Rp, 22.214.171.124 NMAC, 10/1/2016; A, 1/1/2022]